Environmental DNA

-Environmental DNA or eDNA is DNA that is collected from a variety of environmental samples such as soil, seawater, snow or air, rather than directly sampled from an individual organism.
+Environmental DNA or eDNA is DNA that is collected from a variety of environmental samples such as soil, sediment, seawater, snow or air, rather than directly sampled from an individual organism.
 As various organisms interact with the environment, DNA is expelled and accumulates in their surroundings from various sources.
+Such eDNA can be sequenced by environmental omics to reveal facts about the species that are present in an ecosystem — even microscopic ones not otherwise apparent or detectable.

 In recent years, eDNA has been used as a tool to detect endangered wildlife that were otherwise unseen.
 In 2020, human health researchers began repurposing eDNA techniques to track the COVID-19 pandemic.

 Example sources of eDNA include, but are not limited to, feces, mucus, gametes, shed skin, carcasses and hair.
 Samples can be analyzed by high-throughput DNA sequencing methods, known as metagenomics, metabarcoding, and single-species detection, for rapid monitoring and measurement of biodiversity.
 In order to better differentiate between organisms within a sample, DNA metabarcoding is used in which the sample is analyzed and uses previously studied DNA libraries, such as BLAST, to determine what organisms are present.

 eDNA metabarcoding is a novel method of assessing biodiversity wherein samples are taken from the environment via water, sediment or air from which DNA is extracted, and then amplified using general or universal primers in polymerase chain reaction and sequenced using next-generation sequencing to generate thousands to millions of reads.
 From this data, species presence can be determined, and overall biodiversity assessed.
 It is an interdisciplinary method that brings together traditional field-based ecology with in-depth molecular methods and advanced computational tools.

 The analysis of eDNA has great potential, not only for monitoring common species, but to genetically detect and identify other extant species that could influence conservation efforts.
 This method allows for biomonitoring without requiring collection of the living organism, creating the ability to study organisms that are invasive, elusive, or endangered without introducing anthropogenic stress on the organism.
 Access to this genetic information makes a critical contribution to the understanding of population size, species distribution, and population dynamics for species not well documented.
 Importantly, eDNA is often more cost-effective compared to traditional sampling methods.
 The integrity of eDNA samples is dependent upon its preservation within the environment.